Course Content and Outcome Guide for GRN 166

 3. Visit two different senior service sites and write a report about their nature based activities.

 4. Successfully complete a quiz on the course content measuring course outcomes mastery.

 Course content includes -

-1. Definition of therapeutic horticulture, horticultural therapy, adaptive strategies, and therapeutic garden
+1. Definition of therapeutic horticulture, adaptive strategies, and therapeutic gardens

-4. Orientation to American Horticultural Therapy Association (AHTA), NW Chapter of AHTA, variety of programs and courses to support therapeutic activity and therapeutic horticulture activity work with older adults.
+4. Orientation to American Horticultural Therapy Association (AHTA), NW Chapter of AHTA, and the variety of programs and resources that support therapeutic horticulture activity work with older adults.